 Previously, we identified handover problems using anti-patterns.
 We presented three handover anti-patterns at Asian PLoP 2016 (Unsupported to review, Background is unclear, and Necessary knowledge is omitted) [KHY16], which were confirmed by questionnaires sent to businesses on 23 April 2016.
 By analyzing the anti-patterns, their origins became clear.
 We noted that one of the main causes of an undesirable handover is the failure of a predecessor to communicate clearly with his or her successor.
-From this analysis, we noted many handover solution patterns.
-Handover anti-patterns and handover solution patterns are related to each other.
-To better understand handover issues, it is useful to understand both handover anti-patterns and handover solution patterns.
+This led to us examine which patterns or pattern language would be useful to assist with handovers.